 End of EasyCruise

-At one point EasyCruise had plans to add up to 7 ships to their fleet, they were planning to build these ships but the plan was quickly shelved.
+At one point EasyCruise had plans to add up to 7 ships to their fleet.
+They were planning to build these new ships – but the plan was quickly shelved.

 The EasyCruise brand is now run by VarietyCruises, offering private yacht experiences.
 Very different from the original brand.